karanius/TeamGenerator/README.md

 * Below is an example of what your application may look like.
 Remember, the styling is completely up to you so try to make it unique.

 From the `package.json`, make sure to `npm install`.

-## Submission on BCS

-You are required to submit the following:

-* The URL of the GitHub repository

-* **Optional**: GIF of your CLI applications functionality